 For this prototype, I wanted to focus on using a single AR framework to test my ideas.
 With this in mind, I used Apple’s ARKit since it works natively on iOS and let me iterate quickly.

-Apple breaks ARKit into 3 different layers: tracking, scene understanding and rendering.
+Apple breaks ARKit into three different layers: tracking, scene understanding and rendering.
 In this post, we’ll focus on exploring and extending the scene understanding aspects of ARKit.

-Apple gives developers a few tools to help understand the AR world.
-The 2 we’ll be looking at in this post are image and object detection.
+Apple gives developers a few tools to help us understand the AR world.
+The three we’ll be looking at in this post are image and object detection.
 In part 2 of this series, we’ll explore some of their limits using custom deep learning-based object and landmark detectors.

 ARKit Object Detection